-A financial asset or part of it is derecognised when, and only when, the contractual rights to the cash flows from the financial asset expire or the financial asset is transferred to another party without retaining control or substantially all risks and rewards of the asset.
+A financial asset or part of it is derecognised when, and only when the contractual rights to the cash flows from the financial asset expire or control of the asset is not retained or substantially all of the risks and rewards of ownership of the financial asset are transferred to another party.
 On derecognition of a financial asset, the difference between the carrying amount and the sum of the consideration received (including any new asset obtained less any new liability assumed) and any cumulative gain or loss that had been recognised in equity is recognised in profit or loss.

-A financial liability or a part of it is derecognised when, and only when, the obligation specified in the contract is discharged or cancelled or expires.
+A financial liability or a part of it is derecognised when, and only when, the obligation specified in the contract is discharged, cancelled or expires.
 On derecognition of a financial liability, the difference between the carrying amount of the financial liability extinguished or transferred to another party and the consideration paid, including any non-cash assets transferred or liabilities assumed, is recognised in profit or loss.

-(D) Property, Plant and Equipment
+(d) Property, plant and equipment

-(i) Recognition and Measurement
+(i) Recognition and measurement